ArturoAmaya/ScriptParser/examples/example copy 2.md

     https://drive.google.com/file/d/1NjQmiHkVqLx4Zk6KaYgowEc4Pfl9isOd/view?usp=sharing
 --

-[type:pip] (id:Angela-inTshirt-20220820, voice_id:26b2064088674c80b1e5fc5ab1a068ea, style:circle, cbc:#EE3423, scale:0.5, position:0.5;0.5)Hi everyone, welcome back to CSE 240A.
+[type:voiceover] (id:Angela-inTshirt-20220820, voice_id:26b2064088674c80b1e5fc5ab1a068ea, style:circle, cbc:#EE3423, scale:0.5, position:0.5;0.5)Hi everyone, welcome back to CSE 240A.
 I'm your instructor, Lenny McTwisties.
 I hope everyone had a good weekend and has come back refreshed and ready to learn!
 Alright, let's get to it!

 (position:0.25;0.5, scale:0.4)Let's get started with our snippet of computer history.
 These computers right here are called UNIVACS.
 Very expensive.
 In 1954 there were only 4 of them in operation but they were crucial in the places where it was used, which can be seen here on the left.
 Univac stands for UNIversal Automatic Computer.
 Despite only holding 1,000 words in its memory, the UNIVAC was used for important census-related calculations and even helped man land on the moon.